 L3-G0, the real life working Lego R2-D2

-L3-G0 is the world's first, and currently only, full size working Lego R2-D2, at least that I know about.
-I Bing/Googled and couldn't find another.
+L3-G0 is the world's first, full size working Lego R2-D2, at least that I know about.
+(Update: LEGOLAND, California now has a model with basic functionality.)
 L3-G0 is entirely a fan creation.
 I've heard rumor of another, perhaps professionally built one, that may appear somewhere, sometime, but I haven't been able to find more info about it.
 If it exists, it doesn't seem to have been show publicly.

 Then we went to Emerald City Comicon in 2013 and saw some of the wonderful Astromechs there.
 Of course I wanted to build one, but quickly realized it'd be a ton of effort, cost a lot, and I wasn't terribly familiar with the materials.